 Over two decades of working in the outdoor industry I have seen many poorly organized instructor training programmes.
 I have also seen some very professional instructor training programmes.
 A properly run survival instructor development programme would include three major areas of training:

 First, you need to study the art and science of Wilderness Survival.
 You need to develop the basic survival skills that you wish to teach in the future.
-In addition, you need to learn related skills beyond these basic skills.
+Also, you need to learn related skills beyond these basic skills.
 You must have a good understanding of Modern Wilderness Survival, Bushcraft, and Primitive Technology Training.
-Even if you plan to teach only in one of these areas, a good grasp of these interrelated skills can be extremely useful.
+Even if you plan to teach only in one of these areas, a good grasp of these interrelated hybrid skills can be extremely useful.